deanzel/CIS340/Project3/README.txt

 1).
 You cannot have a argument or string sequence of “ | “ outside of your pipe declarations.
 However, with the parsing/splitting method implemented, you are allowed to have the ‘|’ character in any of your arguments.
 2).
 Input is limited to 4096 characters.
 3).
 Current maximum number of arguments within a single command (within a pipe) is set at 15 with each having a maximum length of 99.
 However, this is hardcoded in and dynamically allocated, so it is very easy to change.
 4).
 Current pipe commands beyond 1 total pipe has a bug at the moment.
-It almost works, but there may be a small error somewhere in the piping or execution sequence.
-Will fix soon.
+I created an method that can parse and process an “infinite” number of pipes, but there seems to be a tiny bug somewhere in the piping/wiring somewhere.
+Almost have it finished.
 5).
-Input and Output redirection has not been completely implemented yet.
-Will do soon.
+Input and Output redirection has been completed and implemented individually and in addition to pipe system calls.
+You can see the output samples above.